netxms/netxms-doc/admin/installation.rst

 Supported Java version is 17 and higher.

 Since version 3.8 Desktop Management Client with bundled JRE is provided for Windows.

-WARNING: version 4.4 REQUIRE Java 17 for both web and rich client.
-Please make sure it’s installed and jetty / tomcat are configured to used it.

 Agent